 So I never laughed at those “funny” people because it felt uncomfortable and it was my personal rule to never make fun of anyone.

-When I finally got introduced to those girls, I was really surprised when they mentioned how cool it was of me to stay neutral in situations when everyone was laughing at someone.
+When I finally got introduced to those girls, I was really surprised when they mentioned how cool it was for me to stay neutral in situations when everyone was laughing at someone.

 They said they really liked me just because I didn’t do what everyone else was doing (and I was pretty darn surprised!).

 As you can see, a simple rule I had helped me to make the right decision (“should I or should I NOT laugh with them in order to fit in?”) and it boosted my image in their eyes.